-The main production mechanisms at the Tevatron collider and the LHC are gluon fusion, weak-boson fusion, associated production with a gauge boson and associated production with a pair of top/antitop quarks.
+The main production mechanisms at the Tevatron collider and the LHC are gluon fusion, weak-boson fusion, associated production with a gauge boson and associated production with a pair of $t\bar{t}$ quarks.
 Figure 11.1 depicts representative diagrams for these dominant Higgs production processes.

-The cross sections for the production of a SM Higgs boson as a function of \sqrt{s} , the center of mass energy, for pp collisions, including bands indicating the theoretical uncertainties, are summarized in Fig. 11.2(left) [46].
-A detailed discussion, including uncertainties in the theoretical calculations due to missing higher-order effects and experimental uncertainties on the determination of SM parameters involved in the calculations can be found in Refs.
-[42-45].
-These references also contain state-of-the-art discussions on the impact of PDF's uncertainties, QCD scale uncertainties and uncertainties due to different matching
+The cross sections for the production of a SM Higgs boson as a function of \sqrt{s} , the center of mass energy, for pp collisions, including bands indicating the theoretical uncertainties, are summarized in Fig. 11.2(left) [44].
+A detailed discussion, including

-Table 11.1: State-of-the-art of the theoretical calculations in the main different Higgs production channels in the SM, and main MC tools used in the simulations procedures when including higher-order corrections matched to parton shower simulations as well as uncertainties due to hadronization and parton-shower events.
+Table 11.1: State-of-the-art of the theoretical calculations in the main Higgs production channels in the SM, and the major MC tools used in the simulations uncertainties in the theoretical calculations due to missing higher-order effects and experimental uncertainties on the determination of SM parameters involved in the calculations can be found in Refs.
+[40-43].
+These references also contain state-of-the-art discussions on the impact of PDF uncertainties, QCD scale uncertainties and uncertainties due to different procedures for including higher-order corrections matched to parton shower simulations as well as uncertainties due to hadronization and parton-shower events.

-${ m ggF}$ VBF VH $t \bar{t} H$
+m ggF VBF VH $t ar{t} H$

 Fixed order: Fixed order: Fixed order: Fixed order:

 NNLO QCD + NLO EW NNLO QCD NLO QCD+EW NLO QCD

 (HIGLU, iHixs, FeHiPro, HNNLO) (VBF@NNLO) (V2HV and HAWK) (Powheg)

 Resummed: Fixed order: Fixed order: (MG5_aMC@NLO)

 NNLO + NNLL QCD NLO QCD + NLO EW NNLO QCD

 (HRes) (HAWK) (VH@NNLO)

 Higgs p_T :

 NNLO+NNLL

 (HqT, HRes)

 Jet Veto:

 N3LO+NNLL

-Figure 11.1: Generic Feynman diagrams contributing to the Higgs production in (a) gluon fusion, (b) weak-boson fusion, (c) Higgs-strahlung (or associated production with a gauge boson) and (d) associated production with top quarks.
+Figure 11.1: Main Leading Order Feynman diagrams contributing to the Higgs production in (a) gluon fusion, (b) Vector-boson fusion, (c) Higgs-strahlung (or associated production with a gauge boson), (d) associated production with a pair of top (or bottom) quarks, (e-f) production in association with a single top quark. with top quarks.